A game with plenty on the line, Manuel Pellegrini's men boosted their Champions League prospects with a dominant performance at home

 With just over 25 minutes remaining, the hosts finally went up 2-0.
 After a great cut from Isco down the left wing, the former Valencia man passed to Maresca at the top of the box.
 He then delivered a low ball into the heart of the box that found Cazorla, who finished calmly into the right side of the goal.

-Malaga, who now has a one-point lead over Los Che, will return to action on Thursday at Villarreal, while Racing will fight for its league lives when it hosts Mallorca on the same day.
+Malaga, who now have a one-point lead over Los Che, will return to action on Thursday at Villarreal, while Racing will fight for their league lives when they host Mallorca on the same day.